Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/upgrade_prereqs_ibm_i/upgrade_ibmi.md

 The following fields are mandatory; you should complete as per your system details:

 - CFTEXTLIB: Enter the name of the temporary library used to process the upgrade.
-This can be existing or non-existent library, but its content is cleared during the process.
+This can be existing or non- existent library, but its content is cleared during the process.
 - CFTPGM: Enter the name of the library containing the binaries of your Transfer CFT to upgrade.
 - CFTPROD: Enter the name of the library containing the working files of your Transfer CFT to upgrade.